agoda-com/standards-c-sharp/docs/reflection/README.md

 ## Use of reflection

 ### Hard-coded string to identify types
-Do not use hard coded strings to dynamically instantiate classes.
-They make refactorings such as moving namespaces difficult.
+Do not use hard coded strings to identify namespaces and types.
+They make automatic refactorings such as moving namespaces or renaming types impossible.

 #### Don't